wp-plugins/watermark-reloaded/readme.txt

 1. Upload `watermark-reloaded/` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Watermark RELOADED settings and enable watermark
+1. Go to Watermark RELOADED settings and enable watermark on desired image sizes

 You can upload additional fonts to `/wp-content/plugins/watermark-reloaded/fonts/` folder.